ctraabe/NaviCtrl/README.md

 This software was developed for use with the Sourcery CodeBench Lite toolchain

 Hex files can be uploaded using the Mikrokopter Tool or the firmware uploader (Linux) available at https://github.com/ctraabe/MKProgrammer

+Program flow
+--

+This program is based on a combination of interrupts and polling.

+Interrupt priority:

+1. Millisecond timer (1 kHz)
+2. Flight Ctrl SPI interrupt (<40 kHz)
+3. SD card SPI interrupt (<32 kHz)
+4. I2C to magnetometer and EEPROM (<40 kHz)
+5. UBlox UART interrupt (<1 kHz)
+6. "Debug" UART interrupt (<1 kHz)
+7. Low-priority data processing interrupt (< 300 times per second)
+8. Interrupt from FltCtrl (128 Hz)
+9. 50 Hz software interrupt (50 Hz)
+10. SD card inserted/ejected (rare)

+Main loop:

+1. Request the latest magnetometer reading from LSM303D
+2. Wait for attitude and status update from Flight Ctrl (SPI)
+4. Compute position delta, velocity, and heading correction
+5. Send data to Flight Ctrl
+6. Log data to SD card
+7. Wait for signal from Flight Ctrl and then go to 1.